 First issue Garda cap Badge produced for the Irish police service after independence in 1922 the word “SAIOCÁNA” is spelled with an older Gaelic spelling which included a “T” “SIOTCÁNA” This pattern was used up to about 1940.

-Second issue Garda cap “SAIOCÁNA” is spelled without the “T” on the first issue it was spelled with the T as in “SIOTCÁNA” This pattern was used up to about the 1960s.
+Second issue Garda cap “SAIOCÁNA” is spelled without the “T” on the first issue it was spelled with the T as in “SIOTCÁNA” This pattern was used from the 1940s up to the 1960s.
 The second issue is a dull white metal colour and can also be seen in what looks like a more yellow colour cast on it, the yellow was due to the type of metal used.